 - created several worksheets and two lesson plans to be used in future ESL classes

 - become aware of the role that a TESOL certificate plays in employment in the field of teaching English to non-native speakers

 - Native speakers of English who want to work internationally teaching English

 - International students who are studying in the U.S. and want to teach English overseas

 - Current tutors and teachers of English language learners at tutoring centers and nonprofit agencies who would like to gain comprehensive skills and become certified

 Note: Please submit your application by September 13th, 2020, in order to be considered for admission into the fall quarter TESOL Basics course.

 - Complete this TESOL Writing Assessment form.

-- Once both the writing assessment and unofficial transcript and/or test scores have been submitted, you will be contacted to schedule a phone interview.
+- Once both the writing assessment, unofficial transcript and test scores (if necessary) have been submitted, you will be contacted to schedule a phone interview.